in4lio/yupp/doc/python.md

     pip install yupp

-Thereafter, in order to Python have called **yupp** before executing the source code, you must start the source file with the definition of "yupp" encoding:
+Thereafter, in order to Python have called **yupp** before running the source code, you must start the source file with the definition of `yupp` encoding:

     # coding: yupp

+**yupp** performs the macro-expansion of our source code and thus generates the pure Python source code at the initial stage of the first run.
+Every next run if our source code does not get changed, the macro-expansion phase will be skipped and the previously generated code will be executed directly.

 [yupp Wiki](https://github.com/in4lio/yupp/wiki/)